 As you can see, there are a lot of bad places we can turn when we try to find happiness.
-Here's the key-authentic happiness is in your control and can only be found within.
-There is no person on this planet that can make you happy.
-There is not enough money in the world that can buy you happiness if you are not right within.
+Here's the key—authentic happiness is in your control and can only be found within.
+There is likely not a person on this planet that can make you happy.
+There is probably not enough money in the world that can buy you happiness if you are not right within.
 You will not be able to consume enough drugs or alcohol to find authentic happiness.
 All of these things are just cheap fillers for the real deal.

 Learning how to be happy is within everyone's control.
 And when you learn how to do this, you will have authentic happiness that isn't dependent on others or your situation.